 On Dec.
 13 the Hon.
-Justice Van Siclen, sitting in the Supreme Court of the County of Queens, rendered a decision in favor of the Sage Foundation Homes Company, plaintiff, against the Sage-Forest Hills Associates, Inc. defendants.
-The Sage Foundation Homes Company in-stituted suit against the Sage-Forest Hills Associates, Inc., composed of former employes of the Homes Company, to restrain them from the use of the name "Sage," and from the use of advertisements similar to those of the Homes Company.
+Justice Van Siclen, sitting in the Supreme Court of the County of Queens, rendered a decis-ion in favor of the Sage Foundation Homes Company, plaintiff, against the Sage-Forest Hills Associates, Inc., defendants.
+The Sage Foundation Homes Company instituted suit against the Sage-Forest Hills Associates, Inc., composed of former employes of the Homes Company, to restrain them from the use of the name "Sage,' and from the use of advertisements similar to those of the Homes Company.
 In rendering his decision, Justice Van Siclen states: "The defendants seek to justify their position by endeavoring to show that they only intend to sell property, and that they have a right to do.
-But when they adopt a name and conduct their business in such a way as to make it appear that they henceforth are to be the selling side of what formerly constituted the dual organization of the plaintiff, and that the plaintiff corporation, as now constituted, is merely going to continue the development side thereof, then the plaintiff has a just cause for complaint, for which this court should grant relief.
+But when they adopt a name and conduct their business in such a way as to make it appear that they henceforth are to be the selling side of what formerly constituted the dual organization of the plaintiff, and that the plaintiff corporation, as now conplaintiff, and that the plaintiff corporation, as now con-stituted, is merely going to continue the development side thereof, then the plaintiff has a just cause for complaint, for which this court should grant relief.
 Such a course of conduct, if allowed to continue, would be unfair in the legal sense both to the plaintiff and to the public, and may be enjoined.
-The relief asked for will be granted to the extent of restraining the use of the word 'Sage' and the use of advertising matter which simulates that of the plaintiff, and the use of any methods calculated to deceive or unfairly compete with the plaintiff."
+The relief asked for will be granted to the extent of restraining the use of the word 'Sage' and the use of advertising matter which simulates that of the use of advertising matter which simulates that of the plaintiff, and the use of any methods calculated to deceive or unfairly compete with the plaintiff."